 Triggers & Types

-Applications with serverless architecture, where functions start, execute and finish in a matter of milliseconds, do not preserve state.
-Each function is completely independent and data cannot be saved in the container, which is demolished when the function completes its task.
+Applications with serverless architecture, where functions start, execute, and finish in a matter of milliseconds, do not preserve the state.
+Each function is completely independent.
+Thus, data cannot be stored in the container because they are demolished when the function completes its task.

-For enabling state in a stateless architecture and orchestrate functions, AWS created Step Functions.
-This module logs the state of each function so it can be used by subsequent functions or for root-cause analysis.
+To enable state in a stateless architecture and orchestrating functions, AWS creates Step Functions.
+This module logs each function’s condition used by subsequent functions or for root-cause analysis.
 As of November 2020, AWS supports API Gateway service integration.

 Concurrency & Execution Time

-Concurrency refers to the parallel number of executions that happens at any given time.
-You can estimate the concurrent execution count, but this count differs depending upon the type of event source you have used.
+Concurrency refers to the parallel number of executions that happen at any given time.
+You can estimate the concurrent execution count, but this count differs depending on the type of event source you have used.
 Moreover, the functions scale automatically based on the incoming request rate, but not all resources in your application’s architecture may work the same way.
 Hence, concurrency is also dependent on downstream resources.

-Currently, AWS Lambda limits the total concurrent executions across the functions within a given region to 1000.
-You can control concurrency in two ways, for individual functional level and account level.
-Also, the maximum function execution time is 900 seconds or 15 minutes.
+Currently, AWS Lambda limits the total concurrent executions across the functions to 1000.
+You can control concurrency in two ways: at the individual functional level or the account level.
+The functional execution timeout is 900 seconds or 15 minutes.

-At present, Azure functions support multiple functions concurrently provided they are within a single app instance which has no limit.
-The number of concurrent activity and orchestrator function executions is capped at 10X the number of cores on the VM.
-Like AWS Lambda, this also has an execution time limit of 300 seconds or 5 minutes which is upgradeable to 600 seconds or 10 minutes within consumption plan.
+At present, Azure supports multiple functions concurrently provided operations take place simultaneously within a single data partition.
+The number of concurrent activity and executions is capped at 10X depending upon the number of cores in the VM level.
+The execution time limit is 600 seconds or 10 minutes.

 Scalability & Availability